 The department pays tuition and fees for students who receive a stipend.
-Effective fall 2016, costs (tuition plus fees) for full time graduate students (9 credit hours or more) are $6,118 per semester for Kentucky residents and $14,190 per semester for non residents.
+Effective fall 2018, costs (tuition plus fees) for full time graduate students (9 credit hours or more) are $6,526 per semester for Kentucky residents and $15,682 per semester for non-residents.

-For 2016-2017, 12-month stipends and fellowships of up to $25,000, which also carry a waiver of tuition and fees, are available for qualified applicants.
+For 2018-2019, 12-month stipends and fellowships of up to $25,000, which also carry a waiver of tuition and fees, are available for qualified applicants.
 These stipends are available for students who choose to work in research labs of faculty with primary appointments in Neuroscience.
-Support for those students who choose to work with any of the adjunct faculty can be sought from other sources.
+Support for those students who choose to work with any of the joint faculty can be sought from other sources.

 The University and the College

 The University student body is made up of over 23,000 undergraduate and 7,000 graduate students on the Lexington campus.
-The College of Medicine has enrolled approximately 150 graduate students in the basic science departments; of these, 7 are currently enrolled in the Anatomy and Neurobiology program.
+The College of Medicine has enrolled approximately 150 graduate students in the basic science departments; of these, 9 are currently enrolled in the Department of Neuroscience program.

 Lexington is located in the heart of the famous Bluegrass area.
 Operated under a combined city-county government, the metropolitan service area, which includes surrounding counties, has a population of some 450,000 but retains the feel of a smaller city.
 The downtown area is within walking distance of the University campus.
 The rolling countryside surrounding Lexington is the center for the thoroughbred horse industry.
 Entertainers and artists from many fields give performances in the area.
 Strong basketball and growing football traditions provide outlets for those interested in sports.
 Shopping facilities in the central city and in a number of modern suburban malls are excellent, and the larger metropolitan centers of Louisville and Cincinnati are only about 80 miles away via interstate highways.